UsabilityEngineering/Open-Source-Security-Camera/design/README.md

 This is the settings page this will have all the profile-specific settings such as customization.
 For example, if one wants to have the page black instead of white for easier viewing on the eyes.
-They can also have the option to turn on notifications and this will allow their system to show notifications on your windows os, or if one wants they can have it sent to their phone once they add a phone number to their profile.
+They can also have the option to turn on notifications and this will allow their system to show notifications on your Windows OS, or if one wants they can have it sent to their phone once they add a phone number to their profile.
 These is just several settings the user can check on and off.
 Our team will continue to talk to the software engineering team for ideas of what setting our team can add in the future as well, but with the scope of this project it might be pretty basic towards the end

-# Prifile Page
+# Profile Page

 ![image](https://user-images.githubusercontent.com/98436821/166175601-bd47d895-381e-44ea-a48e-41fd3ca041f9.png)

 This page is the profile our team decided that this page would just have the basic profile information.
-This is because there isnt mush one can add to the profile for this product.
-Our team have spread everything out into many pages but the profile will be where you can set your phone number and passcode for the duo authentication.
+This is because there isn't much one can add to the profile for this product.
+Our team have spread everything out into many pages, but the profile will be where you can set your phone number and passcode for the duo authentication.

 # Create Account Page